 Who we are

 The Landmark Society of Western New York, Inc., is one of the nation’s oldest and most active historic preservation organizations.
-It is a not-for-profit membership organization dedicated to preserving, interpreting, and fostering interest in the architectural, historical and cultural heritage of our region.
+It is a not-for-profit membership organization dedicated to helping our region’s communities preserve and capitalize on their rich architectural, historical, and cultural heritage.
 The Landmark Society’s service area covers nine counties in western New York centered on the City of Rochester.